10 Things You Should Never Do Before a Doctor Appointment—and 4 Things You Should

 Don’t eat red food before a colonoscopy

 Red or purple food can colour your colon.
 Even those ice pops you’re advised to have while eating lightly the day before the test could be trouble.
 “We ask that these are not purple or red in colour because they will mask the lining of the colon and could then affect the outcome of the study,” says Randall Brand, MD, a gastroenterologist at UPMC.
 Interestingly, iron supplements can have the same effect.
 And they can have some other not-so-pleasant consequences.
 “Iron can also stain the walls of the colon, again having an effect on a successful study,” Dr. Brand says.
 “In addition, iron, for many people, can be constipating and may make it difficult for the pre-colonoscopy laxatives to completely clean out the colon for a successful study.”
 You should stop taking iron a week before your colonoscopy.
-Other things that can be hard to clean out are high-fiber foods like raw fruits and vegetables, corn, and beans.
+(Check out more advice on how to prepare for a colonoscopy.)
+Other things that can be hard to clean out are high-fibre foods like raw fruits and vegetables, corn and beans.
 Dr. Brand says to avoid them for three days before the procedure.

-Check out the foods that can reduce your risk of colon cancer.
+Find out which foods can reduce your risk of colon cancer.

 Do go ahead and have sex before the gyno or urologist